lemonade-hq/google-auth-library-ruby/README.md

 # Google Auth Library for Ruby

-This is a fork of the original library, to allow us to change the package dependecies versions (JWT) - see .gemspec file for changes
+This is a fork of the original library, to allow us to change the package dependecies versions (JWT & Faraday) - see .gemspec file for changes

 <dl>
   <dt>Homepage</dt><dd><a href="http://www.github.com/google/google-auth-library-ruby">http://www.github.com/google/google-auth-library-ruby</a></dd>